What are the symptoms?

 How do I know if I have it?

-If you think you may have been exposed to chlamydia, see your medical provider.
+If you think you may have been exposed to syphilis, see your medical provider.
 He or she can do a test to see if you have it or not.

 Can I cure it?